by Karen & Grace Morris

-Very carefully open the foil at the 1-inch side a little and slip one of the 1-inch skewers in there wrapping the foil back.
-Taking the 2 1/4 inch skewer do the same to the next part of foil.
-Then do the same to the last 1 inch skewers.
+Very carefully open the foil at the 1-inch side a little and slip one of the 1-inch skewers, wrapping the foil back.
+Taking the 2 1/4 inch skewer, do the same to the next part of foil.
+Then do the same to the last 1-inch skewers.

-In order to secure properly and so you can actually use it as a handle.
-Duck tape the whole thing accordingly.
+In order to secure properly and so, you can actually use it as a handle.
+Duct tape the whole thing accordingly.

 There!
 Your fishing pole is competed!
 You should be able to use the handle to help you draw the line back in.
 But now that you have a pole, let's go make some fish to catch!